Department Units and Organizational Chart

 Campus Safety Officers (Student and Part-time Employees)

-- Providing security during overnight hours (11:00 pm - 7:00 am) for Residence Halls by ensuring doors and windows are secure and unauthorized individuals do not gain entry
+- Providing security during overnight hours (11 p.m.- 7 a.m.) at residence halls by making sure doors and windows are locked and unauthorized individuals do not gain entry.

 Patrol officers rotate into the Investigations Unit through an application process and fill that position for a fixed time period.
 Detectives receive additional training in the areas of computer investigations, photography, sketches of wanted people, and crime scene processing.
 As in any other unit, the officers specialize in an area that interests and motivates them .
 When these officers return to patrol duties, or work with the patrol officers, this knowledge is passed on to their co-workers.